 India has the second largest online population, the rapid Internet access and mobile proliferation is the increasing adoption of digital technologies.
 The number of people using the internet in India is projected to reach 900 million by 2025 from 692 million in 2022.

 In 2022, digital advertising accounted for the largest share (48%) and will surpass traditional TV advertising spending this year in India.
-In 2023, digital advertising spend in India is expected to grow 32% y-o-y.
+In 2023, digital advertising spending in India is expected to grow 32% y-o-y.
 This could get affected by the current global recession.
 As per the BBC report, the IMF sees the US, EU and China economies going slow.
-In fact, it expects one-third of the world economy to be in recession.
+It expects one-third of the world economy to be in recession.
 When the economy slows down, one of the first things companies do is slash advertising budgets.

 Data Privacy in Digital Advertising